 you shall not do any work—

 or the alien resident in your towns.

-For in six days the Lord made
+For in six days the LORD made

-the heaven and earth, the sea,
+heaven and earth, the sea,

 and all that is in them,